 The strength of the CCNA lies in the collective efforts of our neighborhood leaders, who concentrate on issues that preserve and enhance our city’s neighborhoods, both individually and community wide.

-Delegates can be more effective when they maintain communication with their neighborhood’s Officers, Board of Directors, resident members, and other individuals who live, work, or own property in the area.
+Delegates are more effective when they maintain communication with their neighborhood’s Officers, Board of Directors, resident members, and other individuals who live, work, or own property in the area.

 Delegate Responsibilities: